SamratDuttaOfficial/onymochat/README.md

 First, select option **1** to create a new **hidden service and server** and follow the instructions given in your terminal/command window.
 This will be the server where the chat data will be temporarily saved (all chat data will be lost when the hidden service and server is closed).
 You can press Ctrl + C to close this **hidden service and server** when you are done chatting.

 Then, share the hidden service public key and authentication key with someone you want to chat with.
-You can do it in person by meeting that person, or though any other communication mehtod.
+You can do it in person by meeting that person, or through any other communication method.
 You can use the same hidden service (same public key and authentication key) to chat with multiple persons but this comes with the risk of sharing the same keys with everyone, and someone might use them later to spam you.
-Or, **the other person, with whom you want to chat with, can provide you his/her/their hidden service public key and authentication key** and you can use it too.
+Or, **the other person, with whom you want to chat with, can provide you with his/her/their hidden service public key and authentication key** and you can use it too.

 ##### Step 2